-PHASE I: This directive is not intended for gatherings of people in unconfined outdoor spaces, such as parks or athletic fields where physical distancing of at least six (6) feet can be easily achieved.
+PHASE II: This directive is not intended for gatherings of people in unconfined outdoor spaces, such as parks or athletic fields where physical distancing of at least six (6) feet can be easily achieved.

-- Face coverings are required for all persons present, except for children under 10 years of age, who are exempt. - Performers/players/contestants may be without a face covering if they are 12 feet from other persons. - The performers/players/contestants must be separated from the audience by at least 12 feet and must be limited in number to fifty (50) or fewer. - An audience of fifty (50) people or fewer is allowed. - Lines or cues for entrance, exit, making purchases, or for other reasons must be marked or monitored for maintaining a distance of 6 feet between people. - Seating must be arranged to maintain a 6-foot distance between members of the audience. - Family groups may sit together but 6 feet should be maintained between groups. - Every other row seating should be unoccupied to provide for 6 feet of physical distancing. - Signs must be posted at all entrances advising the public not to enter if - They have fever, cough, shortness of breath, sore throat, or loss of taste or smell. - They have had known exposure to someone with Covid-19 in the past 14 days. - Signs must be posted at all entrances advising the public that they may wish to refrain from entering if - They are 65 years of age or older. - They have underlying health conditions including high blood pressure, chronic lung disease, diabetes, severe obesity, asthma or weakened immunity. - Refreshments may be served.
+- · Face coverings are required for all persons present, except for children under 10 years of age, who are exempt. - Performers/players/contestants may be without a face covering if they are 12 feet from other persons.

+- The performers/players/contestants must be separated from the audience by at least 12 feet and must be limited in number to fifty (50) or fewer. - A venue may increase the number of attendees at events to up to 66 percent capacity for the facility with a plan approved by the Secretary of Health.
+Plans should be submitted to adh.ehs@Arkansas.gov.
+One hundred (100) people or fewer in attendance is allowed without a requirement to submit a plan. - Lines or cues for entrance, exit, making purchases, or for other reasons must be marked or monitored for maintaining a distance of 6 feet between people. - Seating must be arranged to maintain a 6-foot distance between members of the audience. - Family groups may sit together but 6 feet should be maintained between groups. - Every other row seating should be unoccupied to provide for 6 feet of physical distancing. - · Signs must be posted at all entrances advising the public not to enter if - They have fever, cough, shortness of breath, sore throat, or loss of taste or smell. - They have had known exposure to someone with Covid-19 in the past 14 days. - · Signs must be posted at all entrances advising the public that they may wish to refrain from entering if - They are 65 years of age or older. - They have underlying health conditions including high blood pressure, chronic lung disease, diabetes, severe obesity, asthma or weakened immunity. - Refreshments may be served.
 However, self-service operations, including, but not limited to salad bars, buffets, and condiment bars shall not be allowed.